matdave/ssalgolia/readme.md

 The algolia driver searches by the Context Key facet.
 So you will need to go into the Facets tab and add a new facet attribute "context_key" and set it to "filter only".

+Additional facets can be added and used in the search results, by setting the `facetFilters` property in the SimpleSearch snippet call.

 #### Other Settings in the Algolia Dashboard

 You can play around with the other settings to see what works best for your site.
 Feel free to reference the [Algolia documentation](https://www.algolia.com/doc/) for more information on these settings.